forivall/tacoscript/doc/SPEC.md

   * `!==` ↔ `isnt`
   * `==` ↔ `like`
   * `!=` ↔ `unlike`
-    * the above 4 are optional, but use should be consistent
+    * the above 4 are optional, but your use should be consistent

   * `for (var i = 1; i < 6; i++) {}` ↔ `for var i = 1 while i < 6 update i++`
   * `for (var x in y) {}` ↔ `for var x in y`